puyanwei/advent-of-code-2022/README.md

 4. Collect up the crate letters on top of the stacks for the answer.

 Was pretty straightforward until getting the final answer.
 I had the wrong starting example and also forgot use the whole dataset!
 I had shorted the original data set for testing and have it so it didn't show a crazy amount of logs in the console.

+#### Part 2

+5. The payoff to my elaberate JSON formatting code?
+Should just need to take out the reverse() in my moveCrate function!